ganrad/openai-api-router/README.md

 Deployment options recommended for *Usage Scenario 2*.
 1. Containerize the API Gateway and deploy it on a serverless container platform such as *Azure Container Apps*.

    We will not be describing the steps for this option here.
 Readers can follow the deployment instructions described in Azure Container Apps documentation [here](https://learn.microsoft.com/en-us/azure/container-apps/tutorial-code-to-cloud?source=recommendations&tabs=bash%2Ccsharp&pivots=acr-remote).
-2. Containerize the API Gateway and deploy it on a container platform such as Kubernetes.
-We will describe the steps for deploying the gateway container on *Azure Kubernetes Service*.
+2. Containerize the API Gateway and deploy it on a container platform such as *Azure Kubernetes Service*.

 ### A. Configure and run the API Gateway on a standalone *Virtual Machine*